matt-dray/dehex/README.md

 5. Assess lightness from the RGB total

 This package contains functions that guide you through that process and can ‘solve’ the hex code for you.
+I’ve also put them in a Shiny app that’s bundled with the package.

 ## Install